rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 }
 ```

 Actually, we will use only `http.get` function.
 Quick check in IDA reveals that address where we need to jump is: `0x1137c`, so we just need to create the url for HTTP request.
-Final exploit generator looks like this:
+The Final exploit generator looks like this:

 ```python
 from pwn import *